Please see below for responses to frequently asked questions. āā

 A: Yes, interns are paid hourly wages based on their education level and their internship location.

-Q: Iā€™m a graduate student.
+Q: Iām a graduate student.
 Can I still apply?

 A: The Pathways internship aims to provide a pathway into public health for students who may not otherwise have such an opportunity.
-If students are enrolled in a UEI affiliated college and are taking at least 6 credits during the semester they are applying, graduate degree, bachelorā€™s degree and community college students are eligible to apply.
+Graduate degree, bachelor's degree and community college students are eligible to apply if they are enrolled in a UEI affiliated college and meet employment eligibility criteria.
+During the semester to which they are applying, students must be enrolled in a minimum of six (6) semester units or nine (9) quarter units for undergraduate students and four (4) semester units or six (6) quarter units for graduate students.

 Q: I am interested in doing community engagement around tobacco use.
 How can I make sure I get an internship doing this?